New Estimates on the bounds of Brunel's operator: Basic Estimates

 Thus (\ref{eq:(1)initial}) is equivalent to (\ref{eq:(1)final}) and this proves (1).
 For (2), we again have a chain of equivalences: For (3), see the appendix to see that the following two inequalities are equivalent:

 Thus:

 implies (\ref{eq:KN_intial}), and this proves (3).
 For (4), notice that $K_n \leq J_n$ for all $n\in \mathbb{N}$.
 Thus,

 This completes the proof. \end{proof} \begin{remark} In the appendix, we construct a stronger version of $K_n$ to be used in Theorem \ref{mean_bound_bound}.
 The $K_n$ above is sufficient for our purposes at the moment, however. \end{remark} These properties of monotonicity will allow us to estimate $\left|\alpha_p^{(n+1)}-\alpha_p^{(n)}\right|$ with sharper precision.
-Before we do this, we will need some of the following results.
+Before this, we present a result that will appear in the proof of Theorem \ref{cesaro_square_root_average_bound}.
+The technique used in this proof motivates an estimate used in Proposition \ref{uniform_p_estimate}.
+We note here that $[x]$ denotes the integer part of $x + 1$; this is the convention used in \cite{Brunel}. \begin{prop} For all $p, n \in \mathbb{N}^+, 1 \leq p \leq n$: \begin{proof} Note that each component of the product is increasing in $p$.
+This follows from the following computation: